12 Best Indian Authors: Discover Your Next Favorite Novel

 Shashi Tharoor

 Not just a writer, Shashi Tharoor has also been a civil servant, diplomat, and politician.
-He has served as a member of Parliament in Kerala since 2008, and although he was born in London and earned a doctorate at Tufts University, he spent the majority of his life in India.
-Tharoor, a famous columnist who has written extensively for all of India’s three largest newspapers, has also penned columns for Newsweek, the Washington Post, the New York Times, and countless other renowned publications.
+He has served as a member of Parliament in Kerala since 2008, and although he was born in London and earned a doctorate at Tufts University, he spent most of his life in India.
+Tharoor, a famous columnist who has written extensively for all of India’s three largest newspapers, has also penned columns for Newsweek, Washington Post, New York Times, and countless other renowned publications.

 His first story was published when he was only ten, and his first novel, Operation Bellows, about a WWII pilot, followed the next year.
 Since then, he has published several notable novels, including The Great Indian Novel, and over a dozen non-fiction books focused on Indian history, colonialism, nationalism, and other themes.